PoliTo-Rocket-Team/AMV-OPA-aerodynamics/README.md

   - Each script file includes:
     - A detailed description of its purpose and parameters.
     - The date it was last modified.
-    - Each script folder includes an output CD file, providing the results for the evaluated aerodynamic coefficient.
+    - It shall also include the output CD file.

 ### Aerodynamic Coefficient Evaluation Scripts (`Evaluation_Scripts/`)
 - **Description**: Contains scripts and tools developed by the division to compute aerodynamic coefficients.